jitsi/jitsi-videobridge/doc/sfu.md

 examples in the next few paragraphs.

-Consider, for example, a group call where the endpoints share a video source in two encodings, a "high quality" and a "low quality".
+Consider, for example, a group call where the endpoints share a video source in two encodings, a "high quality" and a "low quality."
 The JVB will chose to forward at most one encoding at a time to a specific destination endpoint depending on the available (estimated) bandwidth and the viewport of the projected source.
-Multistreaming is achieved in different ways, depending on the codec that is used to encode a source.
+Multistreaming is achieved in different ways, depending on the codec used to encode a source.
 For instance, VP8 supports temporal scalability but not spatial scalability.
-So, in the previous example, in order to achieve a high and a low quality, simulcast must be used.
-With VP9 the engine could activate spatial scalability.
+In the previous example, to achieve a high and low quality, simulcast must be used.
+With VP9, the engine could activate spatial scalability.

 With scalable video coding (SVC) a bitstream can be broken down into multiple sub-bitstreams of lower frame rate (that we call temporal layers or TL)